egbaumgartel/comScoreQueryTool/README.md

 Utility requires JDK 8 or higher.

-Maven goal 'package' should build the jar with dependencies
+Maven goal 'package' should build the jar with dependencies, running JUnit tests.

+Under the 'target' directory, it will create:

+comScore-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+Which can be run as a jar with a Main class (com.comscore.main.MediaAccess) specified in the Manifest.

 # 3. Execution
 ####################################################################################

+JDK/JRE 8 is required.

 Any missing or wrong parameter prints the help message.

-gregb@saturnus:~/workspace/tmp$ comScore/bin/comScore -halps
+gregb@saturnus ~/workspace/comScore/target $ java -jar comScore-0.0.1-SNAPSHOT-jar-with-dependencies.jar -halp
-usage: comScore
+usage: MediaUtil
- -d,--datastore <arg>   datastore (required) -f,--filter <arg>      filter by COLUMN=VALUE
- -l,--load-file <arg>   load entries from file -o,--order-by <arg>    comma separated columns to order by -s,--select <arg>      comma separated list of columns to select
+ -d,--datastore <arg>   directory for datastore (required for all) -f,--filter <arg>      filter by COLUMN=VALUE -l,--load-file <arg>   load entries from file -o,--order-by <arg>    comma separated columns to order by -s,--select <arg>      comma separated list of columns to select

 Columns: STB,TITLE,PROVIDER,DATE,REV,VIEW_TIME

-By default the program will print all columns for all entries in the data store (in the case of -l, after the file is loaded).
+By default the program will print all columns for all entries in the data stores, as there is no filter on the query.

-the -d is required, and lets the program know the location of the datastore JSON.
+The -d is required, and lets the program know the location of the datastore JSON(s).
 The obvious convention is to have a .json file for this.
-If it does not exist, it is created empty, until -l loads data into it.
+JSON files are separated by STB, all entries for one STB go into one file.
+This allows only partial data to be loaded into memory, if entries are more or less split evenly between STB's.

+During a load (-l) of new data in the input format, new JSON file for each STB is created if needed.

 -l loads the pipe-delimited file specified in the argument into the JSON data store.
 Previous entries with the STB,TITLE,DATE key from either the JSON store or the same pipe-delimited file are overwritten.
 Loading a file:

+Example, showing data directory off of home directory (Unix):

-comScore/bin/comScore -d ~/data/media.json -l ~/data/stb_data2.txt
+java -jar comScore-0.0.1-SNAPSHOT-jar-with-dependencies.jar -d ~/data/ -l ~/data/stb_data.txt java -jar comScore-0.0.1-SNAPSHOT-jar-with-dependencies.jar -d ~/data/ -l ~/data/stb_data2.txt

-Note that other options can be added to the -l: -s, -o, and -f will be applied after the file is loaded and all entries are accessible.

 *NOTE*: for filters which contain a space in the field to filter by, please enclose the parameter in single quotes: